yuninxia/HPCToolkit/CONTRIBUTING.md

    > git rebase -x 'git commit --amend -s --no-edit' develop
    > ```

-1. Read over the [LICENSE](/LICENSE) for information on how your contribution will be licensed when distributed as part of HPCToolkit.
+1. Read over the [LICENSE](/LICENSE) for information about how your contribution will be licensed when distributed as part of HPCToolkit.

 ### Before you push your changes